JasonLough/fun-with-javascript/README.md

 - memoization.js - (OLD) caching function results in a lookup table

+- mocker.js - create random objects with random elements for testing / learning purposes.

 - noitatoN-hsiloP-esreveR.php - (OLD) Reverse Polish Notation, aka "How a calculator could work".
 Did this one for an interview test a long time ago, I should remake it in JS.

+- react-widget.jsx - Showcasing a lot of react features in one component.
+Video to follow along with in comments.

 - rock-paper-ES6.js - (OLD) stupid simple rock paper scissor simulator with custom test function